With the vast number of different creatine supplements available, people often ask: which one is best?

 Kre-alkalyn, also known as buffered creatine, is a newer form of creatine that actually has a patent associated with its chemical makeup.

-The truth is that most of those claims have been proven false.
-This study found no performance advantages to taking Kre-Alkalyn creatine.
+The truth is that most of those claims have had doubt cast on them.
+This study found no performance advantages to taking kre-alkalyn creatine.

 The latest craze to hit the market is Creatine HCl, which is creatine bound to hydrochloric acid.

 It is claimed to be the most advanced form of creatine available and is supposed to absorb better than other forms.

 The pitch is that instead of taking five to ten grams per day, it is only necessary to consume one to two grams.

 However, the reality is that creatine HCl is simply turned into a regular creatine molecule by stomach acid.
 Many bodybuilders and athletes have used it without any substantial gains compared to the other, more effective forms.

 It is also quite pricey and will set you back close to $50 for a month’s supply.

 With no clear strength or muscle building advantage, there is no edge to using creatine HCl over other forms of creatine.

 Creatine malate is creatine bound with malic acid and is another popular form of creatine.